 - Fill out a brief, initial form on Prairie’s website.

-- Your Care Partner will schedule an initial call with you to meet you for the first time.
+- Your Care Coordinator will schedule an initial call with you to meet you for the first time.
 Discuss symptoms, what’s bothering you, etc.

 - Your Welcome Box and saliva-based DNA test will be shipped to you.